Chart Color Schemes

 Kempsey Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 16.1% compared to the NSW average of 32.2%.
-Bachelor degrees are most common at 11.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.9%).
-Trade and technical skills are prevalent, with 44.5% of residents aged 15+ holding vocational credentials - advanced diplomas (10.1%) and certificates (34.4%).
-Educational participation is high at 26.1%, including primary education at 10.0%, secondary education at 8.3%, and tertiary education at 2.1%.
+The area has university qualification rates of 16.1%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.9%).
+Trade and technical skills are prevalent, with 44.5% of residents aged 15 and above holding vocational credentials - advanced diplomas (10.1%) and certificates (34.4%).

 Frequently Asked Questions - Education